 This is more than just 'another newsletter' flooding your inbox.
-I'm Mark Gray, a coach since 2016, and my newsletter 'The Wellness Report' delivers actionable tips and key insights into health, performance, & longevity.
+I'm Mark Gray and I've been coaching since 2016.
+My newsletter 'The Wellness Report' delivers actionable tips and key insights into health, performance, & longevity, as well as sending the most up-to-date health and fitness news to 5k+ weekly readers.

 Share